CCALI/a2jauthor/README.md

 1.) open mysql and create a user for the app.
 `CREATE USER 'a2j'@'localhost' IDENTIFIED BY 'password';`

-2.) create the database CAJA
+2.) create the database for the app.
+This can be any available name. caja is a legacy name.

 `CREATE DATABASE caja;`

 `FLUSH PRIVILEGES;`

 3.) grant all privileges to the above user
-`GRANT ALL PRIVILEGES ON caja TO 'a2j'@'localhost' WITH GRANT OPTION;` `FLUSH PRIVILEGES;`
+`GRANT ALL PRIVILEGES ON caja TO 'a2j'@'localhost' WITH GRANT OPTION;`

+`FLUSH PRIVILEGES;`

 4.)
 Seed the db with the command below